 Yes.
 Here are a few reasons why exercise may help your endometriosis symptoms:

 - Exercise releases endorphins.
-When we exercise, our brain releases “feel good” chemicals called endorphins.
-These naturally occurring hormones work like pain relievers to lower pain.
-It only takes about ten minutes of moderate exercise (any exercise that makes you sweat or breathe hard) for your body to start making these chemicals.
+When we exercise, our brain releases “feel good” hormones called endorphins.
+These naturally occurring hormones work like pain relievers to reduce pain.
+It only takes about ten minutes of moderate exercise (any exercise that makes you sweat or breathe hard) for your body to start making these hormones.

 - Exercise improves circulation.
 Moderate exercise gets our heart pumping and improves the blood flow to our organs.
-This is important because our blood carries oxygen and nutrients to important body systems.
+This is important because our blood carries oxygen and important nutrients to all our body systems.

 - Regular exercise lowers the amount of estrogen in the body.
 Since the goal of endometriosis treatment is to lower estrogen levels, regular exercise may help improve endo symptoms.